 Sexual Violence Program Coordinator and Educator

-The Sexual Violence Program Coordinator and Educator is the first point of contact for individuals in the campus community (students, staff and faculty) impacted by sexual and gender-based violence.
+The Sexual Violence Program Coordinator and Educator is the first point of contact for individuals in the campus community (students, employees and instructors) impacted by sexual and gender-based violence.

 They are available to:

-• receive disclosures and support members of the campus community (students, staff and faculty) impacted by sexual violence
+• receive disclosures and support members of the campus community (students, employees and instructors) impacted by sexual and gender-based violence

 • help survivors access support for their health and well-being